TRP470 Planning for Informality

 Research Skills - Students will learn how to describe the key characteristics of informality, such as spatial, economic, cultural, environmental, political, social and historical/temporal factors, with particular focus on cities of the Global South.
 They will analyse and explain these characteristics, with reference to a range of theoretical approaches.

-Communication Skills - Through assessed group work and a final essay, students are expected to develop group work and presentation skills and express complex issues orally and in writing.
+Communication Skills - Through group work in class and a final essay, students are expected to develop presentation skills and express complex issues orally and in writing.

 Analytical & Problem Solving Skills - During seminars, group work and in their final essay, students will demonstrate theoretical and practical knowledge on informality in relation to selected cities.
-Students will also recognise and evaluate different real-world urban planning responses, such as government-led, donor-led and community-focused ones, that address key urban issues in a context of informality.
+Students will also engage with alternative representations of informality (ie fiction, film, oral histories) and recognise and evaluate different real-world urban planning responses, such as government-led, donor-led and community-focused ones, that address key urban issues in a context of informality.